 When did you begin focusing on art as a career?

 I always knew I wanted to work in the creative industry, but was unsure of the exact field.
-Following graduation and then placements at various firms, I kind of fell into publishing after landing a junior designer role at Random House.
+Following graduation and then placements at various generic online firms, I kind of fell into publishing after landing a junior designer role at Random House.
 I was there for three years, and now it’s nearly 12 years as senior designer at Faber and Faber.

 Can you describe your work?